 It can be helpful to refer to the water grading on the UKRiversGuidebook and SCA websites for a general idea, but the conditions on the day depend on the weather, and on water levels.
 The trip might have to be relocated, often at the last minute, and on occasion a trip might have to be cancelled.
 EKC will endeavour to run its activities in as safe a manner as possible, however participation in the sport of Canoeing/Kayaking can be a dangerous activity with risk of injury.
 It should be understood that participation could lead to injury or in severe cases, even death.

 Club Trips are advertised via the events calendar on the website.
 For details, click on the entry in the Calendar, or contact the trips coordinator.
 The trips constantly evolve, so please check the link regularly.
 The advertising for the trip includes information on the trip leader, the difficulty of the trip, and the level of ability expected in the participants.
-Those interested in any trips please indicate either on the Calendar or the Facebook event, or by contacting the trips coordinator well in advance.
+Those interested in any trips please contact the trip leader or the trips coordinator well in advance.
 Do not simply turn up on the day.

 The overall ethos is that each participant should come prepared to look after themselves.
 As with any outdoor pursuit there is an element of risk, so it is important to study the information below and the Trips Policy, understand the basis of your participation and not put yourself, or other paddlers, at risk.
 Junior members attending club trips must have parental approval and have completed the consent forms.
 All participants must be fully paid up members of EKC.
 Please note children attending must be accompanied by at least one responsible adult.
 This can be a parent, guardian or named guardian for the day.